Groceries are one of the places in your budget where there is the most room for big savings. Here's how to save big on groceries.

 Use the Favado app to find the best sales at not only your local grocery stores, but also the best deals at dollar stores, drug stores, warehouse stores, and superstores in your area.

 Make a list.
-This is one of the biggest ways you can save-even more so that couponing.
+This is the most useful tip on how to save big on groceries.
+It is even better than couponing!
 If you have a goal and a plan in mind when you head to the store, you are more likely to stick with it and put less unnecessary purchases in your cart.

 Shop alone if you can.
 Bringing other people, especially kids along, can almost double what you would have spent.
 If you go alone, you are more likely to just buy what you need and not have stuff “snuck” into your cart.